 The way in which you are assessed will vary according to the Learning Objectives of each module.
 Some modules are assessed solely through project work or written assignments.
 Others are assessed through a combination of coursework and end of semester examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+We use a range of methods to assess quantitative research skills including individual data presentations, open book data analysis exams, and the production of research reports.
+Wherever possible we aim to assess quantitative research skills in ‘real world’ conditions.
+Details of how each module is assessed are shown in the relevant Module Handbook which is provided to all students in advance of the module starting.

 As students progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including: